reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 21 displays the standard unit balance.

-* Line 22 converts the standard unit balance to it's atomic unit.
+* Line 22 converts the standard unit balance to its atomic unit.

 * Line 23 displays the atomic unit balance.